-- 1 The ASB ARC has the discretion to adjust pool funding outcomes based on non-financial factors (including customer and risk) together with peer relative inancial performance. - can be funded within the available pool.
+- 1 The ASB ARC has the discretion to adjust pool funding outcomes based on non-financial factors (including customer and risk) together with peer relative financial performance. - 2 The 'distribution factor' applied depends on individual performance outcomes across all ASB employees who participate in the STVR plan, to ensure payments can be funded within the available pool.